apereo/cas/docs/cas-server-documentation/authentication/Groovy-Authentication.md

 Support is enabled by including the following dependency in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-generic" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-generic" %}

-{% include casproperties.html properties="cas.authn.groovy"  %}
+{% include_cached casproperties.html properties="cas.authn.groovy"  %}

 The Groovy script may be designed as: